 You know when you find a mirror with really great lighting and you get an up-close, clear look at your skin and then you notice all the little imperfections, including your blackheads?
 So you start picking at them and half an hour later you pull yourself away and remember where you are and that you were supposed to be at dinner 20 minutes ago?
 You’re not the only one, we’ve all been there.
-The trouble is, getting rid of blackheads in this way is actually really terrible for your skin.
+The trouble is, getting rid of blackheads in this way is actually really damaging for your skin.

 WHAT ARE BLACKHEADS?

-Before we dive into these methods, let’s start off with the basics in order to get a better understanding of what a blackhead actually is.
+Before we dive into these DIY methods, let’s start off with the basics in order to get a better understanding of what a blackhead actually is.

 The follicles of your skin contain hairs as well as sebaceous glands which are responsible for producing sebum (or in layman’s terms: oil) the substance that helps keep skin hydrated, soft and moisturized in general.
 The problem is when dead skin cells, dirt, and oil collect in the openings of your skin follicles, comedos which are the beginning of a pimple begins to form.
 If the skin over a comedo stays closed it eventually results in what is commonly known as a whitehead, while if the skin over the comedo remains open, the interior goes through a process of oxidization and as a by-product darkens (hence the name) eventually resulting in a blackhead.